preligens-lab/buzzard/buzzard/README.md

 Symbols export

 #### `_a_*.py`
-Almost all files follow the following semantic: a 'facade' class that starts with `A` and directly or indirectly inherits from `ASource`, and a 'back' class that starts with `ABack` and directly or indirectly inherits from `ABackSource`.
+Almost all files follow this semantic: a `facade` class that starts with `A` and directly or indirectly inherits from `ASource`, and a `back` class that starts with `ABack` and directly or indirectly inherits from `ABackSource`.

 > Diagram: https://www.draw.io/#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fairware%2Fbuzzard%2Fmaster%2Fdoc%2Fuml%2Fdraw-io-classes-doc.xml